 Crystal Bay is one of the more famous beaches on Nusa Penida and is a great location for snorkelling, swimming and watching the sunset.

-We visited the beach twice during our stay.
+We visited the beach twice during our stay on the island.

-The first time we came here was for sunset.
-It was our first day on Nusa Penida and it was so cool.
+The first time we came to Crystal Bay was for sunset.
+It was our first day on Nusa Penida and it was so cool!
 There were groups of friends and couples just relaxing and watching the sun go down with a Bintang in hand.

-Not the best time to swim since the tide goes out, but you can walkabout and gaze into the tiny tide pools left behind while admiring the Hindu temple on top of the hill.
+It was not the best time to swim since the tide had gone out, but we could walk about and gaze into the tiny tide pools left behind (which was great for snapping some pictures) while admiring the Hindu temple on top of the hill.
 It was just a really relaxed setting.

-The second time we visited was during the day, we were heading over to Crystal Bay’s “Secret Beach” and at this time of the day the water was lovely, turquoise and full.
-It was filled with boats with budding snorkellers and with bodies eager to catch that summer glow.
+The second time we visited was during the day.
+We were heading over to Crystal Bay’s “Secret Beach” and at this time of the day the water was lovely, turquoise and full.
+It was filled with boats of budding snorkellers and with bodies eager to catch that summer glow.

 Crystal Bay is famous for its diving, it’s snorkelling and, like mentioned, this is the place to come for sunset as it is one of the only west-facing beaches on Nusa Penida.
 It is also one of the closest to the accommodation options on the island so it’s not a tough journey.